Siaz0/HexStart/README.md

 * iSH compatible
 * Minimal resource usage

-Why HEXSINTEL?
+Why HEXSTART?

 Many investigations involve jumping between multiple tools, notes, and references.

-HEXINTEL aims to simplify that process by providing a unified workspace where artifacts can be analyzed, findings organized, and investigations documented without leaving the terminal.
+HEXSTART aims to simplify that process by providing a unified workspace where artifacts can be analyzed, findings organized, and investigations documented without leaving the terminal.

 Use Cases